What is the ACC?

 - Take part in route finding.
 Use the map, route description, gps and/or compass frequently so you are always oriented and know where the party is.

 - Assume responsibility for your own knowledge, skill and preparedness.
 Ensure that you have the right equipment and that it is in good repair.
-Personal gear is left up to the participants including food, clothing, sunscreen, personal climbing gear (i.e. harness, belay device), etc. The coordinator will do their best to organize group gear, but helping the coordinator in this task will be appreciated including carrying part of the group gear.
+Personal gear is left up to the participants including food, clothing, sunscreen, personal climbing gear (i.e. harness, belay device), etc. The leader will do their best to organize group gear, but helping the leader in this task will be appreciated including carrying part of the group gear.
 Always bring a working headlamp and a helmet where appropriate.
 In avalanche terrain, all participants are required to have a multi-antenna beacon, probe, shovel/hoe and know how to use them.

 - Read, in advance, the release of liability/waiver and be prepared to sign it.
 Understand the consequences of releasing the ACC and anyone on the trip of negligence where their actions may result in harm to yourself.